GluckLee/glucklee/README.md

 - 👋 Hi, I’m @GluckLee
-- 👀 I’m interested in point cloud, CNN, ML
+- 👀 I’m interested in Large model, Ebodied intelligence
-- 🌱 I’m currently learning DL
+- 🌱 I’m currently learning LLM、VLA
-- 💞️ I’m looking to collaborate on DL
+- 💞️ I’m looking to collaborate on VLA
 - 📫 How to reach me jixiang_de@163.com/lijixiang2020@gmail.com
 <!---
 glucklee/glucklee is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.